secdevyc/traveltracker/README.md

 # Traveltracker
 To track your travels

-Keep record of your travel
+Keep record of your travel:

 * **locations**